 Heuristic vs. Empirical;

-Students are encouraged to look at few of the main textbooks in his area including for example:
+However, students are encouraged to also look at other textbooks in his area, including:

 - Carroll, J., M. (2002) Human-computer interaction in the new millennium, Addison Wesley